 What is the right insurance solution when renting a car?

 It is very important to understand that none of these credit cards would cover 3rd party liability and personal injuries in case of an accident.
 Thus, even using rental car insurance from a credit card does not offer full protection.

 If you do not have a rental car insurance policy, you might consider reviewing the insurance policy that a rental agency offers.
-As an example, in Ontario the minimal liability coverage required by law is $200,000 and some rental companies might increase it up to $1,000,000, but this is not always the case.
-You need to carefully read the rental contract and understand your coverage.
+But you need to carefully read the rental contract and understand your coverage.

 If a rental agency only offers a collision damage waiver/loss damage waiver, none of your medical costs will be covered.

 Travel advisors in the U.S. use our TravelAndCards tool to find out if their clients have rental car insurance on their credit card and advise them to use their own car insurance policy where possible as it typically offers more extensive coverage.
 This benefits both sides – travellers are well protected and have peace of mind, and travel advisors can differentiate their service by providing valuable advice.